-1. Every Saturdays is Boat Wash Day.
+- 1. Every Saturday is Boat Wash Day.
 If you use a club boat on Saturday, then wash it down with soap and water afterward.
-On other days, you should at least wipe down the boat following your row.

-2. Extreme care and caution should be maintained when removing shells and returning them to their racks.
-Your shell must never touch another shell.

-3. Shells must be lifted and not slid across the rack on which they sit.

-4. At dock's edge, shells must be rolled carefully toward the water and then placed lightly on the water without brushing or touching the edge of the dock.
-Be aware of the fin's position and its angle to the dock - keep it clear.

-5. Position the shell toward the rear of the rack; this is a safer location and also makes it easier to reach other shells on the same rack.
+On other days, you should at least wipe down the boat following your row. - 2.
+Extreme care and caution should be maintained when removing shells and returning them to their racks.
+Your shell must never touch another shell. - 3.
+At dock's edge, shells must be rolled carefully toward the water and then placed lightly on the water without brushing or touching the edge of the dock.
+Be aware of the fin's position and its angle to the dock keep it clear. - 4.
+Position the shell toward the rear of the rack; this is a safer location and also makes it easier to reach other shells on the same rack.